- 1 Components need to be considered before you make a purchase

 - Improved closed-cell PE foam layup on top, high-compression PU foam on bottom

 The exterior has been made out of an extremely durable 1000d nylon that adds to the lifespan of the product.
-The top has been treated with a PU coating for water-resistant and abrasive protection, and the bottom has an EPO treatment for waterproof protection, and a rubber coated fabric that eliminates slippage and provides better grip.
+The top has been treated with a PU coating for water-resistant and abrasive protection, and the bottom has an EPO treatment for waterproof protection and a rubber-coated fabric that eliminates slippage and provides a better grip.

 The Hinge-style fold provides compact and easy transport.
 It features padded shoulder straps and a waist belt that adds to the comfort.
 Four corner grab handles and two stowable shoulder webbings provide easy pad shuffling.